Hartvi/Detectron2-mobilenet/README.md

 The precision that Andrej requires is then calculated from the confusion matrix gained from running the networks on the test dataset that was used to train the basic Detectron2 for VIR.
 The first row and column of the matrix are ignored because those are the cases when the bounding boxes didn't contain any object in the image.

 ## Information flow
+For a summary of the contents of the files added for the ipalm project, see the [ipalm/README.md](https://github.com/Hartvi/Detectron2-mobilenet/tree/main/ipalm#readme)

 The high-level structure of the project is the following.
 The input image is fed into Detectron2 which is first used to locate objects of interest and its output data is saved.
 The bounding boxes gained from the first pass are extracted and plugged into Detectron2 (again) and also into MobileNet.
 <div align=center>
     <img src="https://i.imgur.com/JcbV39e.png" alt="drawing" width="500"/><br>